Search

 Get This Tone on Your Gear

-Adapt the "Money for Nothing" tone by Dire Straits to your specific amp, guitar, and pedals.
+Get the "Money for Nothing" tone by Dire Straits dialed in for your amp, guitar, and pedals.

 Free — no account needed